Ichthys: In the Gospels

-In the Book of Tobit

-In the Deuterocanonical Book of Tobit, by Raphael the Archangel's order, the young cousin and future spouse of Sarah captures a fish while it tries to swallow his feet, washing in the river Tigris.
-Then he is instructed how to offer it, in order to be saved from the daemon Asmodeus.

 Early church

 According to tradition, ancient Christians, during their persecution by the Roman Empire in the first few centuries after Christ, used the fish symbol to mark meeting places and tombs, or to distinguish friends from foes:

 There are several other hypotheses as to why the fish was chosen.
 Some sources indicate that the earliest literary references came from the recommendation of Clement of Alexandria to his readers (Paedagogus, III, xi) to engrave their seals with the dove or fish.
 However, it can be inferred from Roman monumental sources such as the Cappella Greca and the Sacrament Chapels of the catacomb of St. Callistus that the fish symbol was known to Christians much earlier.

 In popular culture

-In the 1970s the "Jesus Fish" started to be used as an icon of modern Christianity.
+In the 1970s the "Jesus Fish" rose in popularity as an icon of Christianity by believers.
 In 1973 the symbol and message was taken to the Aquarius Rock Festival in Nimbin, Australia.
 Today, it can be seen as a decal or emblem on the rear of automobiles or as pendants or necklaces as a sign that the owner is a Christian.
+These are commonly given away or sold at Christian religious goods stores.
 Versions of this include an Ichthys with "Jesus" or "ΙΧΘΥΣ" in the centre, or simply the Ichthys outline by itself.
 According to one writer, while many Christians hang a cross necklace or rosary inside their vehicles, "the fish sticker on the car is a more conscious symbol of a witnessing Christian—significantly, unlike the former, it is on the outside of the car for everyone to see."

 The Ichthus Music Festival is an annual large outdoor Christian music festival held in mid-June in Wilmore, Kentucky.
 It is the oldest Christian music festival in the United States, starting in 1970.